A framework for the next generation of stationary cosmological models: Luminosity distance

 \section{Luminosity distance}

 In a static Universe, $d_L$, the luminosity distance, is expected to have a form like:

 where the $(1+z)^{\frac{1}{2}}$ term corresponds to the energy loss of the photons during their travel, while $\tau(z)$ denotes the opacity between the source and the observer \cite{Holanda:14}, herein assumed to be for the most part due to a single physical phenomenon.
-As such, it may prove well described by the Beer-Lambert law, so that:
+As such, it may prove well described by the Beer-Lambert law, so that the optical depth can be parametrized as: